 Choose whichever pattern works best for you!

-Retrieve your daisy and place the bottom of the stem over top of the center hole (round 1) of your chosen flower pot.
+Retrieve your daisy that you've set aside earlier and place the bottom of the stem over top of the center hole (round 1) of your dirt.

-Using the tail of yarn A left over from the beginning of the flower pot, sew around the entire circumference of the daisy stem and flower pot hole to attach them together.
+Using the tail of yarn D, left over from the beginning of the dirt, sew around the entire circumference of the daisy stem and dirt hole to attach them together.

-Finally, cut a length of wire to the height of your crochet daisy, from the bottom of the flower pot to the top of stem.
+Finally, cut a length of wire that measures to the height of your crochet daisy, from the bottom of the flower pot to the top of stem.

-Gently thread the wire between 2 stitches at the top of the stem until it reaches the bottom of your crochet flower pot and your daisy is able to stand upright on its own.
+Then, gently thread the wire between any 2 stitches at the top of the stem and shimmy it through until it reaches the bottom of your crochet flower pot and your daisy is able to stand upright on its own.

 Conclusion | Free Crochet Daisy Amigurumi